 Les quatre instituts français de la région nordique (Danemark, Suède, Norvège et Finlande) ont lancé en 2020 le prix French Institute Nordic Award (FINA).
 Ce prix vise à promouvoir la coopération culturelle et scientifique entre la France et les pays nordiques et à récompenser les réalisations remarquables dans ce domaine.

-Quatre lauréats ont été sélectionnés et se rendront donc à Marseille pour assister au Congrès de l’UICN et participer aux Espaces Génération Nature où ils pourront présenter leurs recherches et interagir avec le public ainsi qu’avec d’autres institutions de recherche.
-Un webinaire ouvert à tous se tiendra le 14 janvier 2021 pour présenter nos quatre chercheuses et leur recherche (plus d’information à venir).
+Quatre lauréats ont été sélectionnés et se rendront donc à Marseille pour assister au Congrès de l’UICN (3-11 sept 2021) et participer aux Espaces Génération Nature où ils pourront présenter leurs recherches et interagir avec le public ainsi qu’avec d’autres institutions de recherche.
+Un webinaire ouvert à tous se tiendra le 14 janvier 2021, à 15h30, pour présenter nos quatre chercheuses ainsi que leur travail de recherche (inscrivez-vous ici)

 La première édition de FINA était axée en 2020 sur la jeunesse et l’innovation verte.
 Voici les 4 lauréates :

 Research centre: Geography Research Unit, University of Oulu